bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-09-02-newsletter.md

 transactions are constructed, summarizes discussion of a default signet, and links to a proposal for standardizing temporarily trusted LN channels.
-Also included are our regular sections with recently transcribed talks and conversations and notable changes to popular Bitcoin infrastructure projects.
+Also included are our regular sections with recently transcribed talks and conversations, releases and release candidates, and notable changes to popular Bitcoin infrastructure projects.

 ## Action items